 Illeana is Adjunct Professor at RMIT, Melbourne and a Fellow, Queen’s Centre for Not-for-profit Research, Queen’s University, Belfast.
 Her research develops at the interface among public administration, management and accounting studies and she has published extensively on public sector accounting, budgeting, performance management and accountability, reform and change processes, governmental financial resilience and inclusion and participation in public services.
 She is the chair and founder of the Accounting and Accountability Special Interest Group within the International Research Society of Public Management, a member of the Standing Scientific Committee of the European Accounting Association and of the IRSPM board, and an associate editor of Financial Accountability and Management.

-After spending five years coordinating the ECA's assurance audits of the European Union, he is now responsible for audits dealing with the sustainable use of natural resources.
+After spending five years coordinating the ECA's assurance audits of the EU, he is now responsible for audits dealing with the sustainable use of natural resources.
 Prior to joining the ECA in 1996 he was employed by the UK National Audit Office, and spent time auditing UN bodies in Rome, and working as an international consultant with Bolivia's Audit body.
 Peter studied politics in Exeter, and took a break from his career in audit to stand for election to the European Parliament in 2009 and the House of Commons in 2010.
-Peter is a Member of CIPFA and CIMA, one of CIPFA's representatives on the Public Sector Group of the European Federation of Accountants, and a member of CIPFA Council.
+Peter is a member of CIPFA and CIMA, one of CIPFA's representatives on the Public Sector Group of the European Federation of Accountants, and a member of CIPFA Council.

 PEFA is a partnership program of the World Bank, the European Commission, the UK Department of International Development, and the Swiss State Secretariat for Economic Affairs, the French Ministry of Foreign Affairs, the Norwegian Ministry of Foreign Affairs and the International Monetary Fund.
 Prior to joining the PEFA Secretariat Jens worked in the World Bank, KPMG, the OECD and the Danish Ministry of Finance on PFM and wider governance reforms in East Asia, Europe and Central Asia and Sub-Saharan Africa.

 Herdis is an Icelandic gender budgeting expert who has experience both on City and State level.
 She worked in the Finance Department in the City of Reykjavik where she led the implementation of gender budgeting for the City.
-Today she is a Head of Division at the Department of Fiscal Affairs in the Ministry of Finance and leads the implementation of Gender Budgeting at the national level.
+Today she is a Head of Division at the Department of Fiscal Affairs in the Ministry of Finance and leads the implementation of gender budgeting at the national level.
 She holds a master’s degree in Public Administration, diploma degree in gender studies and bachelor’s degree in Political Science.
 Within her studies she placed a focus on the budget as a tool toward fairness.
 She has been a part time teacher in the University of Iceland and taken active role in many conferences and meetings regarding the issue of a fair budget.
 She recently took a role as a Chair of the OECD Gender Budgeting Experts Committee.

-Anwaruddin is member council and past president of the Institute of Chartered Accountants of Bangladesh (ICAB) and serves as a director on the Confederation of Asian and Pacific Accountants (CAPA) Board.
+Anwaruddin is member council and Past President of the Institute of Chartered Accountants of Bangladesh (ICAB) and serves as a Director on the Confederation of Asian and Pacific Accountants (CAPA) Board.
 He is a founder member of IPSASB Consultative Advisory Group (CAG).
-He is chair of CAPA PSFM Committee and ICAB Committee on PF-PSA.
+He is Chair of CAPA PSFM Committee and ICAB Committee on PF-PSA.
 He also represents ICAB on SAFA PAIB Committee.
 He served as technical advisor to IFAC Board and as Exec Secy SAFA.
 He served on the UNCTAD ISAR Advisory Committee for three years and chaired ISAR Corporate Governance Workshop in 2001.
 He drafted the CPD document and was instrumental in implementation of mandatory CPD in Bangladesh and pioneered the introduction of National Awards for Best Corporate Reports, recognised as a prestigious national event in Bangladesh.

 Anwar is a financial management specialist with varied experience in private and public sector services, development sectors and in professional training and academia.
 He has been engaged in diverse consultancy projects for the World Bank, ADB, UK DFID and other development agencies.
-He serves as challenge fund manager DFID projects in business finance and remittances.
+He serves as Challenge und manager DFID projects in business finance and remittances.
 He is the founder CEO and now Advisor to Credit Rating Agency of Bangladesh.
 He was a partner of ACNABIN Chartered Accountants, an associate firm of Baker Tilly International, and has served as a director of several private and public sector organisations.